 Thurs/Fri—Weekly Film

-• Complete the Film & History Worksheet before class on Monday
+Complete the Film & History Worksheet before we meet on Monday after spring break

 ** SPRING BREAK — 3/15 – 3/30 **